 - Home

-- / News & Articles
+- / News

-News & Articles
+News

-A new analysis by Kisi found the Norwegian capital, Oslo, to be the world's best city for work-life balance.
+A report by Kisi found the Norwegian capital, Oslo, to be the world's best city for work-life balance.
 According to Kisi's data, workers in Oslo take on average 25 days of vacation a year and get 707 days of paid parental leave.
 The city also scored highly for remote working, quality and availability of healthcare, and air quality.

-Oslo travel guide
+The Times: Oslo travel guide

 The Times has written about Oslo: What to do, where to stay, and why you'll love it.
 "In a country as obscenely beautiful as Norway, you might expect the capital to be a knockout — and you’d be right.
 This is a city caught between land and sea, reaching out to touch its namesake fjord and bordered by wooded hills that ripple north to eventually become cloud-tickling mountains.
 Oslo is defined by its theatrical geography, light, and the whims of the Nordic weather: from the never-dying days of midsummer to the snows of winter."